"ConcertinaXL"

 Multiple buttons may be pressed at the same time to play chords.

-Note guide (touch the 'i' icon in the center) shows the note names in realtime for each button when pushed or pulled.
+Note guide (touch the '?' icon on the upper left) shows the note names in realtime for each button when pushed or pulled.

-The button layout and spacing for the iPad exactly matches a real standard 30-button Jeffries-style instrument.
+The button layout and spacing on an iPad exactly matches a real standard 30-button instrument.

 Uses extremely high-quality audio samples recorded from a high-end Anglo C/G concertina.